GitPaulo/dotfiles_macos/README.md

 # `dotfiles_macos`

-Dotfiles for MacOS because i know i'll be forced to use it at some point....
+I'm forced to use macos at work so here's the dotfiles,

 ## ✋ Steps before cloning